lola-tech/handbook/content/index.md

   * Make sure you have a slack DM between you so there's an easy open channel
   * Ensure you take them, with anyone else who wants to come, for lunch at your favourite spot.
 Expense this!
   * Book in a time to chat the next day to discuss anything that's on their mind
+* Second day:

+  * Have a check in to talk about any questions
+  * Make a point of introducing them to two people
+* Third day:

+  * Book in a short session near the end of their first week.
+Put it in the calendar.
+Make it repeat weekly for the next 3 weeks
+* End of first week

+  * Use the end of week session to focus on practical issues.
+Commuting, timekeeping, equipment, facilities, expense arrangements etc.
+  * Share a favourite tip or trick for making the best of life at Lola Tech
+* End of second week

+  * Use the end of week session to chat about what you each did at work in the last week
+* End of third week

+  * Use the end of week session to talk about what still remains mysterious about Lola Tech.
+Take actions to resolve the mysteries
+* End of fourth week

+  * Use the end of week session to prepare for a review of the first month with the buddy coordinator (currently Inge)
+  * Book Buddy coordinator meeting
+* After a month

+  * Book a short meeting with you, your buddy, and the buddy coordinator to give feedback about how the onboarding went in the first month.

 #### 🧙‍♀️ Mentors